 “Athletes who wear helmets will often have breakouts where the chin strap rubs against the face and masks cause the same issue,” says Dr. Browning.
 “The pressure causes sweat and moisture to become trapped in the mask which clogs the pores resulting in acne.”

-Wearing a mask is still critically important as COVID-19 persists.
+Wearing a mask is still important as COVID-19 persists and many are not vaccinated.
 There are, however, ways to prevent and treat breakouts:

 - During this time of mask wearing, take extra care of your skin.
 Wash your face twice a day with a gentle cleanser and use a mild moisturizer.